Scrollto

 The team

-Airbnb's DLS team is composed of designers, researchers, and developers with diverse backgrounds and skill sets totalling around 50 team members.
-I was brought in with two other members from Ustwo to work with Airbnb in San Francisco to direct the DLS team as experts in design principles and component libraries / language systems.
+Airbnb's DLS team is composed of designers, researchers, product/project managers, artists, and developers with diverse backgrounds and skill sets totalling around 50 team members.

 Goals & metrics